ReferralsBusiness

 ÖBB is the major railway company for Austria, subdivided into several subsidiaries, responsible for certain areas of transport, such as long distance and local transport, the operation of postal buses and the transport of goods.
 Railjet is ÖBB's high-speed train, which travels at speeds of up to 143 mph (230 km/h) and connects the main Austrian cities with Germany, Hungary, Switzerland, the Czech Republic and Italy.

-Frecciarossa, Italo, Regional trains and Trenord classes from Linz to Rome
+What Frecciarossa, Italo, Intercity and Regional trains classes are there from Linz to Rome?

-Compare the different travel classes offered by Frecciarossa, Italo, Regional trains and Trenord when traveling from Linz to Rome.
+Compare the different travel classes offered by Frecciarossa, Italo, Intercity and Regional trains when traveling from Linz to Rome.

 Discover more about the onboard services offered on trains from Linz to Rome.